tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

    `$TERRA_AQUA` = "MOLA" for "MOD" products, and "MOTA" for "MCD" products
    `$PRODUCT` = product code, e.g. MOD15A2H.006

+   Note: you might need to also include the username and password as extra arguments to wget.
+Do `wget --help` for more details on how to do it.

-   This "wget" command will copy the directory structure of the data pool onto your machine, creating a subdirectory of e4ftl01.cr.usgs.gov/$TERRA_AQUA/$PRODUCT under your current directory, containing further subdirectories corresponding to all available 8-day intervals with a format of $YYYY.$MM.$DD, where $YYYY = 4-digit year, $MM = 2-digit month, and $DD = 2-digit day.
+   This "wget" command will copy the directory structure of the data pool onto your machine, creating a subdirectory of `e4ftl01.cr.usgs.gov/$TERRA_AQUA/$PRODUCT` under your current directory, containing further subdirectories corresponding to all available 8-day intervals with a format of `$YYYY.$MM.$DD`, where `$YYYY` = 4-digit year, `$MM` = 2-digit month, and `$DD` = 2-digit day.
 Each of these contains and index.htm file listing all available .hdf files that can be downloaded.
-It will unfortunately also create directories for other MODIS products; when it starts downloading index.htm files from the other products, you should kill the wget command via ctrl-C (if running in the foreground) or by doing "kill -9 $PID" where $PID = numeric process id associated with the desired wget instance.
+It will unfortunately also create directories for other MODIS products; when it starts downloading index.htm files from the other products, you should kill the wget command via ctrl-C (if running in the foreground) or by doing `kill -9 $PID` where `$PID` = numeric process id associated with the desired wget instance.

    The MODIS hdf filenames follow the convention